THE UPACK PROGRAM PACKAGE

 31...40: nine virial components, total virial

-41...46: a, b, c (nm),(degrees)
+41...46: a, b, c (nm), α ,β, γ (degrees)

 Program dist

 This program compares possibly equivalent crystal structures on the basis of a comparison of interatomic distances.
-It can be used to eliminate equivalent structures ("clustering mode") or to search for the presence of a certain structure (usually the experimental one; "search mode").
+It can be used to eliminate or collect equivalent structures ("clustering mode") or to search for the presence of a certain structure (usually the experimental one; "search mode").
 Fairly well-refined structures are required: if the geometrical differences become too large, the structural equivalency may be no longer recognized.

-Execute script: rundist u/a [-]filenum [subst [coord]]
+Execute script: rundist u/a [-]filenum subst [coord]

 Input files:

-in.tp (unit 20), molecular topology, linked to upack/data/subst/subst.tpu for united-atom force fields or to upack/data/subst/subst.tpa for all-atom force fields
+in.tp (unit 20), molecular topology, linked to upack/data/subst/subst.tp#

 in.spg (unit 11), space group, linked to upack/tops/all.spg.